 All users in a platform will use the same login portal.

-The majority of people who access your LMS will likely be users.
+Most people who access your LMS will probably be users.

 Click to view the USER PERMISSIONS CHART

 A user is a level that has basic permissions in the LMS.
-They are able to view training material and are unable to manage the LMS functionality.
-When a user logs into the platform, they are presented with a limited set of menu options.Superadmins are able to manage every aspect of the platform.
+They can view training material and cannot manage the LMS functionality.
+When a user logs into the platform, they are presented with a limited set of menu options.Super-admins are able to manage every aspect of the platform.
 They will have visibility to all apps, features, and settings.

-The true value of Docebo LMS is in its reporting suite, so it is vitally important you spend time getting to understand exactly what information you can extract to understand your company Training ROI.
+The true value of Docebo LMS is in its reporting suite, so it is vitally important you get to understand exactly what information you can extract to understand your company Training ROI.

 Learners can view their own course progress, completions, gamification badges, certificates.